 While a single level of taxation is a good thing, it doesn’t guarantee that being taxed as an LLC is better for you.
 In some circumstances, LLC owners can earn a substantially increased tax bill through the addition of the self-employment tax, currently at 15.3 percent.
 And it can also depend upon whether the corporate or personal income tax rate is higher and what exemptions and deductions the owners are entitled to.

 Pass-through taxation is the default rule.
 If you do nothing, your LLC will be taxed as a partnership under Subchapter K of the Internal Revenue Code.
 This is the case when you have more than one member, or your LLC will be disregarded completely for income tax purposes if you are the only member.

-As for corporations, there are two kinds for income tax purposes.
-There are C corporations—so named because they are taxed under Subchapter C of the Internal Revenue Code (IRC).
-And there are S corporations—so named because they are taxed under Subchapter S of the IRC.
+- S corporations—so named because they are taxed under Subchapter S of the IRC.
 C corporations are subject to double taxation.
-S corporations are subject to single taxation.
+S corporations are subject to a single level of taxation.